bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 TODO

-## Data binding

-In all frameworks you'll find a common goal: Getting data from "JS-Land" to be rendered in "HTML-Land" (the DOM).

-TODO

 ## Reactivity and Change Detection

 Apart from enabling you to separate your app into individual building blocks, there's a second main benefit that the component driven libraries bring to you and that is reactivity.
 What does that mean?